josh-wong/passGen/docs/01_generating-passwords.md

 # How to create a randomly generated, 10-character password

-After downloading [<passGen>](), double-click the executable file (.msi) to install the file on Windows.
+After downloading [passGen](https://github.com/josh-wong/passGen/releases/download/v2.0.0/passGen_installer.msi), double-click the executable file (.msi) to install the file on Windows.
 You can then choose which type of password to generate.

 ## Generate a password *with* symbols